-Well, in this article, I’m going to explore what options are available to you if you need to recover data on Windows 11, and how you can do so by navigating through the new interface included with this new version of Windows.
+In this article, I’m going to explore what options are available to you if you need to recover data on Windows 11, and how you can do so by navigating through the interface included with Windows 11 version.

 How to Search for Files and Folders on Windows 11